samosuki/angular-express-blog-mysql/README.md

-# Angular Express Seed with MySQL
+# Angular Express Blog with MySQL

-Test of the Angular Express Seed Blog by Brian Ford (https://github.com/btford/angular-express-blog) but connecting to local MySQL database.
+Test of the Angular Express Blog by Brian Ford (https://github.com/btford/angular-express-blog) but connecting to local MySQL database.

 Work in Progress.